 Actually, most of us start out homeschooling our children.
-We help them develop – to walk, talk, and use a spoon.
+We help them develop — to walk, talk, and use a spoon.
 We teach them right from wrong.
-We are homeschooling our children each time we sit down to read a book, listen to music, color or paint, visit a botanical garden, bird-watch, count small donut-shaped cereal pieces, build a block tower, take a walk outdoors or simply enjoy the wonder of God’s creation together.
+We are homeschooling our children each time we sit down to read a book, listen to music, color or paint, visit a botanical garden, engage in bird watching, count small donut-shaped cereal pieces, build a block tower, take a walk outdoors, or simply enjoy the wonder of God’s creation together.
 Think about how much your child has learned from the time he was born through the time he was five.

 Did you hire a professional?
 Who knows your children better than you?
 Who knows better than you how to solicit the best response in a given situation?
 Who loves them enough to encourage and motivate them?
 Who has their best interests at heart?